codepath/android_guides/Heterogenous-Layouts-inside-RecyclerView.md

 ## Implementation

-Building on top of our basic `RecyclerView` [usage project](https://github.com/codepath/android_guides/wiki/Using-the-RecyclerView), we will now replace the `SimpleItemRecyclerViewAdapter` with a more `ComplexRecyclerViewAdapter` which does all the heavy-lifting for inflating different types of layouts based on the item view type.
+Building on top of the basic `RecyclerView` [usage project](https://github.com/codepath/android_guides/wiki/Using-the-RecyclerView), we will now replace the `SimpleItemRecyclerViewAdapter` with a more `ComplexRecyclerViewAdapter` which does all the heavy-lifting for inflating different types of layouts based on the item view type.

-For our purpose, we will be inflating two different layouts for odd (layout_viewholder1.xml) and even (layout_viewholder2.xml) positions.
+The following example will be inflating two different layouts for odd (layout_viewholder1.xml) and even (layout_viewholder2.xml) positions.
 Let us first define the `ComplexRecyclerViewAdapter`.

 ### Creating the `ComplexRecyclerViewAdapter`